 You can look at the selected sequence highlighted in the refseq, or (if present) the sequence of DNA contained in a cytoband.
-While this method loses the advantage of annotations/ exon designations, it does allow you to select DNA from introns, upstream and downstream regions, or any other area which may contain sequence of interest (i.e. promoters, enhancer binding elements, etc.).
 Select the sequence you wish to view by click-dragging the cursor over the sequence bar at any zoom level.
 A red outline will appear around the selected sequence.